fjosef1/octopus/README.md

 I had a simple project in mind: creating a system to track energy usage and costs, and displaying them on a dashboard.
 To make it happen, I used a few tools:

-* Grafana: It helped me design a user-friendly and interactive dashboard.
+* Grafana: Used this for displaying the data nicely on dashboards.
-* MySQL: This reliable database allowed me to store all the energy data.
+* MySQL: This allowed me to store all the energy data and the costs so that I can use it in Grafana.
 * Python: With this I used it to connect to my energy supplier API and pull the energy consumption for my account.
+* DigitalOcean - While optional I used it to deploy everything on a VM but this can be avoided and can be setup locally.

 By combining these tools, I successfully built a simple script for monitoring and analysing energy consumption.